-Tribal entities that are recognized and eligible for funding and services from the Bureau of Indian Affairs by virtue of their status as Indian tribes.
-They are acknowledged to have the immunities and privileges available to other federally recognized Indian tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, power, limitation, and obligations of such tribes.
-Only federally recognized tribes are eligible to apply for COPS tribal grant funds.
-For further information, contact: Bureau of Indian Affairs, Division of Tribal Government Services, MS-4631 - MIB, 1849 C Street, N.W., Washington, DC 20240, 202.208.2475.
+Tribal entities that are recognized and eligible for funding and services from the BIA by virtue of their status as Indian Tribes.
+They are acknowledged to have the immunities and privileges available to other federally acknowledged Indian Tribes by virtue of their government-to-government relationship with the United States as well as the responsibilities, power, limitation, and obligations of such tribes.
+Only federally recognized tribes are eligible to apply for COPS grant funds.
+For further information, contact: BIA, Division of Tribal Government Services, MS-4631-MIB, 1849 C Street, N.W., Washington, DC 20240, 202.208.2475.